sdziallas/comp55/docs/labs/9-Github.md

 since the procrastinator pulled if they were to get conflicts then they would be the ones deciding which lines of the file are the most current.
-We will get ourselves into that mess in the next step, as all of you need to be aware of and to at least try it.
+We will get ourselves into that mess in the next step, as all of you need to be aware of and at least try it.
 If you did put yourself into that mess already, congratulations!
 You can move on to the next step,